 Willa (Ashley Williams - Snow), Tess (Charlotte Ross) and Lily (Laura Mennell - The Last Trimester) all had the same father, Jack Mercy, but different mothers and they had never met till their father passed away and they all attend his funeral and will reading.
 But they are in for a surprise as having spent his life building up his ranch it is now worth $24,000,000 and it is to be split between the three sisters.
 Except first they have to spend an entire year living together on the ranch to be entitled to their inheritance.
-With each sister being very different it is not an easy year especially when they discover someone is slaughtering cattle and seems to be targeting one of them.
+With each sister being very different it is not an easy year especially when they discover someone is slaughtering cattle and seems to be stalking one of them.

 To be 100% truthful the TV adaptations of Nora Roberts' stories are not good movies, they're not even that good when compared to other TV movies, but they are watchable.
 And that is their saving grace, the storylines may end up feeling familiar, the acting at times is a little shaky and in the case of "Montana Sky" the blend of ranch movie, romance, comedy and thriller does not gel very well, yet it is still entertaining.
 In fact whilst "Montana Sky" is an adaptation of a Nora Roberts's story it is very similar to other TV movies set on a ranch where we have some bonding and some romance.